 23 Wall Street, Concord, NH 03301 Phone 603-228-1196 Click here to email us.

-The Bach's Lunch Series is sponsored by the Timothy and Abigail Walker Lecture Fund and the Gertrude Couch Trust; TD Wealth Management, NA; Trustee.
-For more information, please call 603-228-1196 or visit www.ccmusicschool.org.
+The Bach’s Lunch Series is sponsored by The Timothy and Abigail B. Walker Lecture Fund and The Couch Trusts; TD Wealth Management, NA; Trustee.
+For more information, call 603-228-1196 or visit www.ccmusicschool.org.

 DONATE ONLINE NOW

 VIEW OUR EVENT CALENDAR

 JOIN OUR EMAIL LIST